andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 I remember where I was when I hatched this ludicrous plan.
 I was sitting at the counter of my aunt & uncle's house in Victor, NY.
-There wasn't anything in particular that spurred it on, I think I just wanted to see how many ski resorts I could hit on my pass.
+There wasn't anything in particular that spurred it on, I think I just wanted to see how many ski resorts I could hit on my Ikon pass.

 Some kids backpack through Europe.
 Some kids take a gap year.
-I went to school, worked the 9-to-5, took my 3 weeks of vacation.
+As for me, I played it by the book.
+I went to school, I worked the 9-to-5, I took my 3 weeks of vacation.
 I did it because it was what you were supposed to do.
 I hadn't red Kerouac.
 I have since.
 I hadn't read Ginsberg.
 I plan to.

-It wasn't some sort of wanderlust that hit me.
-It wasn't
+I wasn't ever struck by some sort of wanderlust.
+I never held any romantic notions about life on the road.
+I wasn't escaping anything.

+I just kinda wanted to ski.

+Covid definitely had something to do with it.
+It certainly caused me to stop and ponder the corporate rat race I was stuck in and ask myself *what the fuck am I doing?*

-It was me becoming more comfortable in my own skin, confident to venture out into the unknown.
+But just as important was the winding journey of personal growth and acceptance I've navigated these past few years.
+As someone who grew up debilitatingly frightened at the smallest social interaction It's been liberating to become comfortable in my own skin.
+To methodically accumulate the confidence to venture out into the unknown.
 To chart my own course.
 To ask why not.
 To catch a case of the fuckits.

 I know it's cliche.
 I know that library shelves sag heavy with stories of travel, with stories of self realization, with stories of privileged white dudes.
-I can write all I want about not "taking it for granted" that I was able to take this incredible trip but I do.
-There's no other way you would make such a ludicrous trip if you didn't take it for granted.
+I want to say I didn't take it for granted but I probably did.
+Why else would you even set off on such a ridiculous trip if you didn't at least take it a little bit for granted?

 It's cliche, but it's my cliche.
-And this is my website so lay off!!
+And I'm fine with that.
+Plus this is my website so lay off!!

 But seriously what are you still doing here?
-Have I not bored you yet?
+Are you not bored by now?
+Don't you have something more productive to do?

 Well... since you've made it this far, I'll let my distant cousin Ralph Waldo Emerson have the last word, since he said it better than I ever could: